What is Resilience?

 Image Credit: Michelle Mcloughlin/Reuters

-If sea levels rise 3’ feet in the next fifty years, storm surge that is 15’ today will be 18’.
+If sea levels rise 3’ in the next fifty years, storm surge that is 15’ today will be 18’.
 Streets that have not historically been affected by storm surge will see rising waters advance up into once dry areas, changing the shape of every coastline.

 Changes in local weather conditions and advancing saltwater will alter relationships between nutrients, water, plants, and animals.
 Some species will migrate or die out, and others may encroach into new territory.